8 minutes

 How to Prevent It:

-Pro Tip: Use a restroom cleanliness tracker to ensure accountability during busy shifts.
+Pro Tip: Use a digital restroom cleanliness tracker to ensure accountability and document cleaning during busy hours—critical during a follow up inspection.

 16. Grease Buildup in Exhaust Systems